NEW PUPPY CARE:

 Remember, a new puppy will need many little naps throughout the day.
 This would be a good time to introduce him or her to it's crate.
 If you have multiple floors in your home, a crate with a comfy bed is nice for your pet on each floor.
 When he/she is tired they can curl up securely at any time and nap.

-My puppies 1st begin eliminating on newspaper and very quickly pick up how to use a puppy-door (pet door) for their duties thereafter.
+My puppies 1st begin eliminating on puppy pads and very quickly pick up how to use a puppy-door (pet door) for their duties thereafter.
 Upon coming home to you & their "new" surroundings, they will need to learn your accomadations.
 Give them a small washable area (laundry room, kitchen or bathroom) of confinement 1st, when you are unable to watch them.
 Nearly every 2 hours you will need to take your puppy outdoors.
 Go with them so they don't feel as if they're in trouble.
 Remind him or her to "Potty".
 Shortly after waking, eating or playing are also critical times.
 Using a crate beside your bed can be very helpful as well.
 The crate also doubles as a safe haven for trips to the vet.

 Before puppies go home, at 8 wks. of age, they have received their 1st vaccination of Parvovirus (Nobivac) then I begin the 5-way series (Galaxy Canine 1-DAPPv).
 You will need to get a 2nd round in this series at 9 wks. of age.
 Then follow up with a final 3rd round by 12 weeks of age.
 The Rabies vaccine will be given at the 12-16 wk. mark by your veterinarian as well.
 It is extremely important to safeguard your puppy until he or she has received the final round of immunizations.
 Do not visit public places where other dogs have been.
 Your puppy is not protected from disease until he/she has finished their 4-step vaccination series.
 This includes such places as Petsmart, Murdochs, pet parks, even your veterinarians office.
 My puppies are taken in a crate or held in our arms to receive their first puppy visit at 7 wks. of age.